zlig/masters-thesis/README.md

 - Matches Jobs to Candidate via the skills using Latent Dirichlet Allocation (LDA)
 - Plots information on countries regarding a particular and controversial topic discussed in the news (e.g. [refugees](http://refugeesare.info/))
 - Using a swarm of drones to map a building and tak pictures to estimates required maintenances
+- Suggesting events happening in a place a time based on previous interests

 ## Presentation
 * Slides